Teralix42/OuroboAI/README.md

 - Replace `evaluate()` with actual evaluation logic
 - Save invalid ("dumb") AIs for analysis/fun
 - Add logging and error tracking
-- Expand UI for more control
+- Expand UI toolbox and add settings for more control
+- **Create an RSI AI**

 ---

 ## ⚠️ Disclaimer

 This project is for educational and experimental purposes.
-It is **not intended** to make superintelligent rogue AIs... yet(*I* won't blame you if you do)
+It is **not intended** to make superintelligent rogue AIs... yet(I mean, *I* won't blame you if you make one...)